If there’s one thing my undergrad years taught me, it’s that life is so much greater than the drama that goes on during high school.

 For me, it was my planner and sticky notes that I placed in strategic places so that I never missed a deadline.
 This was extremely helpful when I had numerous chapters to read and upcoming tests that all seemed to get jumbled together.

-My strategy was to document every important date and deadline in my planner, then to use the sticky notes as immediate reminders for things that needed to get done/were going to be happening within the next 24-48 hours.
+My strategy was to document every important date and deadline in my planner (I used two, but my favorite for keeping track of assignments was this one), then to use the sticky notes as immediate reminders for things that needed to get done/were going to be happening within the next 24-48 hours.
 Once I completed everything on that list, I was able to move on and look at my planner to see if there were any other pressing assignments or readings that I could accomplish during my study time.

 So where do I get all of these deadlines and important dates in advance?